Cohomological invariants of the stack of hyperelliptic curves of odd genus: Equivariant Chow groups with coefficients

-In this section we collect together some basic definitions and useful properties of the equivariant Chow groups with coefficients in $\Het$.
-Our interest in these groups is due to \cite[theorem 4.9]{PirAlgStack}: \begin{thm} If $X$ is a smooth scheme endowed with an action of an algebraic group $G$, then we have \end{thm} First, let us sketch the construction of the standard Chow groups with coefficients in $\Het$.
-The original definition can be found in \cite{Rost}, and a survey on this and related subjects is \cite{Guil}.
-Let $X$ be a scheme and define
+We will collect together some basic definitions and useful properties of equivariant Chow groups with coefficients in $\Het$.
+Our interest in these groups is due to the following result: \begin{thm} \cite[th.
+4.9]{PirAlgStack} If $X$ is a smooth, quasi-projective scheme endowed with a linearized action of an algebraic group $G$, then we have \end{thm} First, let us sketch the construction of the standard Chow groups with coefficients in $\Het$.
+The paper of Rost \cite{Rost} is devoted to the foundation of the more general theory of Chow groups with coefficients in a cycle module $M$.
+Here we are only interested in the case $M=\Het$, though most of what we say is true for any cycle module.
+The proof that $\Het$ is a cycle module in the sense of \cite{Rost}*{def.
+2.1} can be found in \cite{Rost}*{remarks 1.11 and 2.5}.

+Another nice introduction to Chow groups with coefficients in $\Het$ is \cite{Guil}*{sec.
+2}: in particular, the equivariant case is discussed in \cite{Guil}*{sec.
+2.3}. \begin{rmk} The hypothesis that the characteristic of the base field does not divide $p$ is necessary for $\Het$ to be a cycle module.

+Without this hypothesis, many things can go wrong: for instance, the proof that $\Het$ satisfies the axiom $D3$ (see \cite{Rost}*{remark 1.11}) does not work, as we do not have a norm residue homomorphism.

+This is a consequence of the fact that the sequence of sheaves in the \'{e}tale topology: